Oakvale Wildlife Park

 Oakvale Wildlife Park is a wildlife park established by the Sansom family in Salt Ash, in the Port Stephens region of New South Wales, Australia.
-Home to a variety of animals which, while primarily native species of eastern Australia, also includes some exotic species.
+It is home to a variety of animals which, while primarily native species of eastern Australia, includes some exotic species.
 It also has several children's play facilities, including a water-play area and tractor rides.